Oregon-Council-of-Computer-Chairs/Oregon-Council-of-Computer-Chairs.github.io/index.md

 ## How to Get Involved

 Communication and organization of meetings is done via the OCCC mailing list.
-So to get involved, please [subscribe to the mailing list](https://it.engineering.oregonstate.edu/mailman/listinfo/occc).
-The subscription page also has a link to an archive of past mailings you can access once you sign up.
+So to get involved, please contact the OCCC Chair (below) and ask to be added to the [OCCC Google Group](occc-group@pcc.edu).

 ## Contact